Charles Bryant (actor): Life

 Bryant was born in Hartford, Cheshire, on 8 January 1879.
 He was educated at Ardingly College in Sussex.
 He left school at the age of 14 to become a stage actor.
 Three years later, he traveled to the United States to begin working on Broadway, starring in The First Born in 1897.

 Bryant starred in A Train of Incidents (1914) and War Brides (1916).
-This was the first film of his wife Alla Nazimova.
+This was the first film of Alla Nazimova.
 Bryant and Nazimova signed with Metro Pictures in 1918 and starred alongside each other in a number of films, including Revelation, Out of the Fog, and Billions.

 In 1918, Nazimova founded Nazimova Productions.
 It was there that Bryant began directing, with the pair creating a film adaptation of Oscar Wilde’s play Salome in 1923.
 Bryant and Nazimova's pairing was short-lived.
 Salomé was notably too far ahead of its time and failed at the box office, bankrupting Nazimova Productions.

 Bryant never worked in film again, instead returning to Broadway.
-He divorced Nazimova shortly after leaving Hollywood.
-Their marriage was apparently only one of convenience, as she was lesbian.
+He and Nazimova separated shortly after.
+Their partnership was apparently only one of convenience, as she was lesbian.
 They no longer thought it necessary.